NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 For one, my involvement with Solid will probably decrease.
 I don't think I'll stop altogether, because I still believe in its vision and enjoy working on my apps (that's why I started in the first place).
 But it's definitely going back to being a side-project.
 Though I may still experiment with some businessy ideas, because I really think I should improve my marketing skills.

 Something else I'm changing is my job hunting approach.
-I already mentioned that I've been too selective in my process, but I've also been applying to very few positions.
-I had this stupid rule to avoid being in too many selection processes in parallel, because I would hate to get a better offer when I already committed elsewhere.
+I already mentioned that I've been too selective, and I had this stupid rule to avoid being in too many selection processes in parallel.
+Mostly because I would hate to get a better offer when I already committed elsewhere.
 But seeing how things are going, that's very unlikely to happen.

 And finally, I'm recalibrating how I'll evaluate new opportunities.
 Last time I was on the market, I wrote a blog post [outlining what I was looking for](https://noeldemartin.com/blog/finding-opportunities-that-fit-your-values).
 Astute readers will notice that I didn't even mention compensation, because I've always been frugal and I don't have big expenses.
 But if I'm going to be working at a job I'm not particularly passionate about, I may as well make the most of it.

 The ideal solution would be to find great companies that are not as notorious as the Laravels of the world.
 I'd be thrilled to work at a small, little known company that is doing quality work.
-The problem is that, by definition, I don't know how to find them!
+The problem is that, by definition, it's very difficult to find them!

-On that note, if you know of any opportunities that could work out, you know where to find me.
+On that note, if you know of any opportunities that could work for me, please let me know.
+I'm all ears.